-As Tim Wiegel formulates it, “the delivery of value is about how we spend the time and resources available to us, to maximize value for customers and our organization.”
-It can include up to four-part:
+“The delivery of value is about how we spend the time and resources available to us, to maximize value for customers and our organization,” explains Wiegel.
+This area typically includes four key parts:

 3. Drive Performance

-The Drive Performance area displays the key metrics that enable the team to measure success.
-They are generally directly related to the different strategic capabilities outlined in the Lead Successful Strategies area.
+Here is where all key metrics enabling the team to measure success are displayed.
+These are typically linked to the strategic capabilities in the Lead Successful Strategies area.

 4. Act & Respond

-The Act & Respond area gives the team a dedicated place to centralize requests and decisions that contribute to improving the process.
-Each task is tracked and assigned to someone accountable for implementing it.
-The objective is to quickly lift impediments by involving adequate experts or managers when necessary.
+This is a dedicated space where teams can centralize requests and decisions that can improve the process.
+Each task is tracked and assigned to someone who will ultimately be accountable for implementing it.
+The objective here is to be able to remove roadblocks quickly by getting experts or key decision-makers involved when necessary.

 5. Solve Problems

-This area is dedicated to describing problems, assessing workload and expected outcomes, prioritizing problem-solving accordingly, and logging new learnings.
+This area is used for identifying problems, assessing workload, defining expected outcomes, prioritizing problems to solve, and logging new learnings.

 The Obeya method’s impact on project management